What is CORS?

 server.listen(3000, () => console.info(`Magic happens on port 3000`));

-Notice the cors variable which calls the middleware and accepts a list of 'origins' in form of an array.
-Every URL that you put in that array is going to be able to consume this API, without every throwing a CORS error.
+The cors variable calls the middleware and accepts an array of origins.
+Every URL in that array can consume the API without triggering a CORS error.

 Server-side code is not accessible